brettvanderwerff/package_tutorial/README.md

 # pypi_tutorial
 (WIP) A tutorial for packaging projects for the Python Package Index (PyPI)

-Note: All steps of this tutorial were performed on a completely fresh install of Linux Ubuntu 18.04.1 LTS, commands will vary slightly by OS and environment.

 ### What is a Python package?

+On one level Python packages can be thought of as folders that can be imported into Python similar to to how modules can be imported.
+Packages usually contain a collection of related submodules that are visible to Python upon importing the package.

+### Why should I care about packaging my projects?

+Organizing code into packages (and subpackages) becomes a very powerful way to separate out functional components of a larger code base and even some not so large code bases.
+In my experience it makes the code base easier to maintain as the project develops and it can make the project easier to share with use of the Python Package Index, as we will see with this demonstration.

 ### What is the Python Package Index?

+To me a large part of what makes Python so great is the community and the vast amount of open-source tools that have been developed by the community.
+When individuals develop tools in Python, it is common for those individuals to structure their tools as packages and distribute them to other Python users via the Python Package Index (PyPI, https://pypi.org/), a large online repository for Python packages.
+Anyone who wants to pull a package from PyPI to use on their personal machine can do so easily with the Python package management system "pip".
+At the time of writing this, there are 148,000 packages on PyPI.

+### What are we going to learn here today?

+We are going to learn a bit about how to package your project and upload it to PyPI.

+##### Note: All steps of this demonstration were performed on a completely fresh install of Linux Ubuntu 18.04.1 LTS, commands will vary slightly by OS and environment (but not much).

 1. Open a terminal and clone the tutorial repository.